 Not filling in the description box or other fields

 You’re not giving yourself a fair shot here.
 Recruiters and future colleagues won’t be able to connect with you if you don’t tell them who you are through your experience.
+Make sure to customize your LinkedIn headline to make yourself searchable and your profile complete.

 So fill in the gaps — be sure to edit your introduction by including an accurate summary (that isn’t too long) and/or media.
 Don’t neglect the “Experience,” “Education,” or “Accomplishments” sections, either.